-- 2.14.14.
+- 2.18.1.
 The case for retaining the existing airspace (and its classification) at DSA was set out clearly during the PIR and can be found in CL-5216-RPT-002 (PIR Options Report already held by the CAA).
-Furthermore, SARG found in the CAA Conclusions to the PIR document, dated 14 June 2017, that despite some options having been identified, that no changes should be implemented. - 2.14.15.
-DSA believe that the proposal will enhance the safety environment through the continued accommodation of GA aircraft across the airspace system resulting in the minimisation of 'choke' points.
+Furthermore, SARG found in the CAA Conclusions to the PIR document, dated 14 June 2017, that despite some options having been identified, that no changes should be implemented. - 2.18.2.
+Without prejudice to its concerns (as above), DSA believe that this amended proposal will still enhance the safety environment through the continued accommodation of GA aircraft across the airspace system resulting in the minimisation of the 'choke' points that the soaring community are primarily concerned about.
 Safety is improved where communication is effective.

-2.15.
+2.19.
 Airspace Design

-- 2.15.1.
-The airspace design proposal, aimed at containing the proposed ROGAG SIDs, is in accordance with the SARG Policy Statement 'Controlled Airspace Containment Policy', dated 17 January 2014.
+2.19.1.
+The airspace design proposal, aimed at containing the proposed ROGAG SIDs, is in accordance with the SARG Policy Statement 'Controlled Airspace Containment Policy', dated

+17 January 20149.
 It states that, 'a SID provides a specified Instrument Flight Rules (IFR) departure procedure that should remain wholly within Controlled Airspace (CAS) and permits connectivity with the en-route Air Traffic Service (ATS) route system'.
 It also states that, 'in exceptional circumstances, and subject to an acceptable proposal supported by a safety case, to justify why SIDs without CAS are deemed to be appropriate, the establishment of SIDs outside CAS is now being considered by the CAA on a case by case basis'.
-DSA do not believe that such a Safety Case can be made and for this reason propose that the SIDs be contained as per the Policy Statement.
-There has also been no amendment to CAP778 relating to this Policy Statement to provide the greater detail that was anticipated. - 2.15.2.
+DSA do not believe that such a Safety Case can be made for at least the nominal track of the procedures to be contained and for this reason propose that the SIDs be contained to meet the Policy Statement.
+The ANSPs Safety Assessment (Document 63) acknowledges that the ROGAG SIDs are not wholly contained as that would require even more CAS, however, the risk, once mitigated, has been reduced to 'Acceptable'.

+2.19.2.
 The airspace proposal is a volume of airspace that is of the minimum practicable size necessary 'for the effective protection of the ATC operation as defined by an ATS provider and to support a safe service, subject to any identified overriding environmental requirements and the need to avoid over complication of airspace structures'.